The64thGamer/cheeseepedia/content/wiki/ptt-1981-update.md

 ## History

-In May 1981, it was announced that Pizza Time Theatre locations would be updating all of its existing registered trademarks along with announcing that San Francisco based, S&O Consultants<sup>(1)</sup> would be redesigning their logos, exteriors, décor, and signage.
+In May 1981, it was announced that Pizza Time Theatre locations would be updating all of its existing registered trademarks along with announcing that San Francisco based, S&O Consultants{{< cite 1 >}} would be redesigning their logos, exteriors, décor, and signage.
 This package would roll out to locations through the summer of 1981.

 ## Design